alex-iliadis/mila/README.md

 It's a word rooted in human connection — the act of reaching out, being heard, saying what matters.
 That's what Mila is for.
 Private conversations between real people, with no corporation in the middle listening.

 Not a product name.
 Not a brand exercise.
-A word that means *speak freely* — because now you can.
+A word that means *speak freely*

 ---